edillmann/esphome-tf03k-smart-shunt/readme.md

 - Refer to `docs/TF03K communication specification.pdf` for the vendor pinout if your board silkscreen differs.

 ## ESPHome Configuration
-`esphome-tf03k-smart-shunt.yaml` is the entry point and includes the UART parser and sensors from `packages/tf03k_shunt.yaml`.
+Pick the entry point that fits your workflow:
+- `esphome-LP-tf03k-smart-shunt.yaml` (Local Package): uses the `packages/tf03k_shunt.yaml` file that lives in this repo.
+Choose this if you cloned the project and want to hack locally or build offline.
+- `esphome-RP-tf03k-smart-shunt.yaml` (Remote Package): uses ESPHome’s Remote Packages to pull `packages/tf03k_shunt.yaml` directly from GitHub (`main` branch, refresh daily).
+Choose this if you just want to drop a single YAML into ESPHome (e.g., HA add-on) and let it keep itself updated.

+Both variants expose the same substitutions and sensors.

-Tunables (via `substitutions` in `esphome-tf03k-smart-shunt.yaml`):
+Tunables (via `substitutions` in whichever entry YAML you use):
 - `device_name` / `friendly_name`: hostname and display name.
 - `uart_gpio`: ESP32 pin connected to TF03K TX.
 - `refresh_interval`: publish interval for the exposed sensors (raw values are updated every frame).